makerdao/community/governance/votes/Executive vote - June 11, 2021.md

 ## Executive Summary

 If this executive proposal passes, the following **changes** will occur within the Maker Protocol:
+- The PSM-USDC-A Debt Ceiling will be increased from 3 billion DAI to 4 billion DAI.
 - Multiple changes to Stability Fees, Debt Ceilings, Target Available Debt, and Ceiling Increase Cooldowns will be made to various vault types as described in the Proposal Details section.
 - Auction Parameters for ETH Vault Types will be updated as listed below in the Proposal Details section.
 - The UNIV2DAIUSDC-A Vault Type will have its Liquidation Ratio lowered from 105% to 102% and Stability Fee lowered from 1.0% to 0.5% **with liquidations remaining off**.